Truepele001/Truepele001/README.md

 - 👋 Hi, I’m @Truepele001
-- 👀 I’m interested in Machine Learning & Data Analysis
+- 👀 I’m interested in getting an attachment opportunity in a tech company.
 - 🌱 I’m currently learning Python taught by Dr. Chuck as I do some projects on the side.
 - I'm currently working on coming up with a personal website as my first project (Doing it to understand javascript)
 - 💞️ I’m looking to collaborate in the future in C++, Python & Java projects
-- 📫 How to reach me ...DMs open on X @_hunt_er & Discord @pinch6006
+- 📫 How to reach me ...DMs open on X @_hunt_er & Discord @pinch6006 pwasonga254@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can write "Hello World!"
 :-)